When replacing brake pads or a brake disc, be sure to replace the pads or disc on the other side of the vehicle.

 Remove the front wheels.

-Removing the pressure plate spring
+Remove the pressure spring

-Prying off the lower guide pin boot plug
+Pry off the lower guide pin boot plug

-Removing the pins
+Remove the pins

-Moving the sliding caliper aside
+Move the floating caliper aside

-Removing the inner and outer brake pads from the caliper
+Remove the inner and outer brake pads from the caliper

-Lubricating the guide pins with grease
+Lubricate the guide pins with consistent grease

-Loosen the brake hose nipple
+Loosen the brake hose fitting

-Remove the caliper assembly from the guide.
+Remove the caliper assembly with the guide.

-Finally unscrew the caliper from the brake hose.
+Completely unscrew the caliper from the brake hose.

 Install:

-- – brake caliper;
+- – the brake caliper;

-- – guide pin mounting bolts.
+- – the guide pin mounting bolts.

 Tighten to the specified torque: